List of Home and Away characters

 Home and Away is an Australian television soap opera that has been broadcast on Channel Seven since 1988.
-The following is an alphabetical list of all former characters that have been credited as regulars, with the actors who played them.
-The durations indicate that the character made at least one appearance in every year in that period, not necessarily that they were a main character throughout.
+This list documents the current cast of actors and characters, both regular and recurring, as well as debuting, returning and departing cast members.
+It is organised in order of the character's first on-screen appearance.
+If a character has been portrayed by different actors, the most recent portrayer is listed last.
+It is followed by an alphabetical list of all former characters that have been credited as regulars, with the actors who played them.
+The durations indicate that the character made at least one appearance in every year in that period, not necessarily that they were a regular character throughout.